vyapp/vy/GUIDE.md

 area.delete('insert +1l linestart', 'insert +1l linestart +1c')
 ~~~

-You could use an index instead of a mar like '4.3 +1l' as well.
+You could use an index instead of a mark like '4.3 +1l' as well.

 ~~~python
 # It would insert the char '#' at the position 3.3'.